ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/getting-started/walkthrough.md

 To create the header and footer for our site, we'll be using [Web Components](https://www.webcomponents.org/introduction).
 Web Components are the web platform's [native way](https://developer.mozilla.org/en-US/docs/Web/API/Web_components) to create custom HTML behaviors that (can) encapsulate their own styles, are light weight, and make for a great templating solution.

-Combined with [Declarative Shadow DOM](https://web.dev/articles/declarative-shadow-dom), Web Components can also benefit from SSR and can tap into hydration techniques, all built in to the browser!
+Combined with [Declarative Shadow DOM](https://web.dev/articles/declarative-shadow-dom), Web Components can also benefit from SSR and can tap into hydration techniques that are all built in to the browser!

 Let's use the footer component for this guide as an example: